fraggerfox/cannonball-pkgsrc/README.md

 cannonball-pkgsrc
 =================

-NetBSD pkgsrc script for script for Cannonball: An Enhanced OutRun Engine.
+NetBSD pkgsrc script for Cannonball: An Enhanced OutRun Engine.

 You can find Cannonball [here][1]